zdanek/maverick/modules/desktop.md

 `"maverick_desktop::enable": true`

 **Note: Enabling the desktop uses more resources and also activates various power management features which can put the computer into sleep mode.
 It is recommended to only enable the desktop while doing desktop development, and to disable it for any actual flights.**

+### Temporary stop/start
+To start the desktop without enabling it at boot, use the systemd target:
+`sudo systemctl isolate graphical.target`

+To stop the desktop without disabling it at boot, use the systemd target:
+`sudo systemctl isolate multi-user.target`